Sinhalite (horse)

 Sinhalite (Japanese シンハライト, foaled 11 April 2013) is a Japanese Thoroughbred racehorse and broodmare.
 In a racing career which lasted from October 2015 until September 2016 she won five of her six races.
 After winning her only start as a juvenile she took a minor race on her three-year-old debut she won the Tulip Sho and then sustained her only defeat when finished a close second in the Oka Sho.
-At Tokyo in May he recorded her biggest win when taking the Yushun Himba.
+At Tokyo in May she recorded her biggest win when taking the Yushun Himba.
 She returned in autumn to win the Rose Stakes but then sustained a leg injury which ended her track career.

 Background

 Sinhalite is a "small-framed" dark bay mare bred in Japan by Northern Farm.
 During her racing career she was trained by Sei Ishizaka and raced in the green, white and red colours of the Northern Farm affiliate U Carrot Farm.
 She was ridden in all of her races by Kenichi Ikezoe.

 She is from the sixth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Makahiki.
 Sinhalite's dam Singhalese won one race in her native England before taking the Del Mar Oaks in 2005 before being sold for $1,900,000 at Keeneland and exported to Japan in 2007.
 She was descended from the broodmare New Moon (foaled 1940) who was a half-sister to Hyperion, Sickle and Pharamond and the female-line ancestor of Wassl and Twilight Son.